Dennis Kelly: Personal life

 Kelly grew up on a council estate in Barnet, North London.
 A child of an Irish family, he was one of five children and was raised as a Catholic.
-He attended Finchley Catholic High School.
+His parents took little interest in Kelly’s love of drama.
+His mum, who grew up in Ireland in extreme poverty, only asked ever him one question about writing: “does it make your hand hurt?”.

+He attended Finchley Catholic High School, where he recalls both being bullied and being a bully himself.
+He felt “terror” at not fitting the mould of a typical boy, at one point pretending to support Manchester United to fit in.
+His play DNA was based on how childhood felt to him.
 Leaving school at 16 years of age, Kelly went to work in a market and then at Sainsbury's.

 While working in supermarkets, he discovered theatre when he joined a local youth group, the Barnet Drama Centre.

 Kelly says that he struggled with alcoholism during much of his 20s.
 He attended Alcoholics Anonymous and has been sober since 2001.

 At the age of 30, he graduated from Goldsmiths College, University of London with First Class Honours in Drama and Theatre Arts.

 In September 2011, Kelly married Neapolitan actress Monica Nappo.
 They had met five years earlier when Nappo was appearing in an Italian premiere of one of Kelly's plays.
 They separated in 2016 and divorced in 2017.
 In May 2022, he married Producer Katie Swinden.
 The couple have one daughter.

 At one point Kelly shared his home in Deptford with Vladimir Shcherban from the Belarus Free Theatre company when Shcherban was homeless.
 Shcherban had fled from Belarus to London, with other members of the theatre company, to escape political censorship and persecution in the aftermath of the 2010 Belarusian presidential election when oppositional candidates had been arrested.

+Kelly has said that, as a child, he looked down on his family.

+“I never brought people home, because I was keenly aware that we looked a bit rough,” he told the Royal Television Society in 2026.
+“I never told people when my birthday was – I still hate my birthday – because I didn’t want people taking the piss out of the shit presents I got.”

+However, in the aftermath of his father’s death in the early noughties, Kelly reconnected with his family and realised he was wrong to have judged them.
+He now regularly enjoys meeting up with his siblings.